The Fourth Year of Xiankang (The Wuxu Year, 338 AD)

-23. In Han, Li Yi's cousin, the Administrator of Guanghan Li Qian, reported that the ministers were planning to depose the Emperor.
+23. In Han, Li Yi's cousin, the Administrator of Guanghan, Li Qian, reported that the ministers were planning to depose the Emperor.
 In autumn, the seventh month, Li Shou sent his son Li Guang and the ministers to swear a pact in the front palace, while Li Qian was appointed as the Administrator of Hanjia.
-Li Hong become the Inspector of Jingzhou, with his base at Ba.
-Li Hong was the song of Li Gong.Li Gong was a relative of the Cheng-Han royal family.
+Li Hong become the Inspector of Jingzhou, and was stationed at Ba.
+This Li Hong was the song of Li Gong.Li Gong was a relative of the Cheng-Han royal family.

 24. In the eighth month, it rained for a long time in Shu, and the people suffered from famine and plague.
 Li Shou ordered his ministers to propose how to deal with the tragedy.